<p><strong>What Is Vaginitis?</strong></p>

-Generic Name: CLOTRIMAZOLE - VAGINAL Pronounced: (kloe-TRIM-a-zole) 3-Day Vaginal Vagl Uses
+Generic Name: MICONAZOLE NITRATE - VAGINAL Pronounced: (mye-KON-a-zole NYE-trate) 3 Day Vaginal Vagl Uses

 This medication is used to treat vaginal yeast infections.

-Clotrimazole reduces vaginal burning, itching, and discharge that may occur
+Miconazole reduces vaginal burning, itching, and discharge that may occur with

-with this condition.
+this condition.
 This medication is an azole antifungal.
-It works by
+It works by stopping

-stopping the growth of yeast (fungus) that causes the infection.
-The vaginal
+the growth of yeast (fungus) that causes the infection.
+The vaginal product

-product comes in 2 forms (a vaginal cream or tablet).
-Some products come with a
+comes in 2 forms (a vaginal cream or tablet).
+Some products also come with a

 skin cream to be applied to the area around the outside of the